Brenw10/card_seller_location/README.md

   - It gets back-end json and create an Expansion Panel using Material-ui theme.

   > What paradigm is used?
   - Functional paradigm was used for both apps (client and server).
+Functional helps code be more humam-readable and easy to understand.

 ## Additional Notes
  - I spent about 5 hours to create the scaffolding and create the current code.